AOSC-Tracking/bigsh0t/README.md

 ### Hemispherical to Equirectangular

 Converts a video frame with two hemispherical images to a single equirectangular frame.
 The plugin assumes that both hemispheres are in the frame.
-If you have a camera like the Garmin Virb360 that produces two videos, one from each camera, you should statr by converting them to a single movie by placing them side by side using, for example, [ffmpeg](https://www.ffmpeg.org/) (you can also add parameters to produce lossless, intra-only output here for easier editing):
+If you have a camera like the Garmin Virb360 that produces two videos, one from each camera, you should start by converting them to a single movie by placing them side by side using, for example, [ffmpeg](https://www.ffmpeg.org/) (you can also add parameters to produce lossless, intra-only output here for easier editing):

     ffmpeg \
         -i left.mp4 \